gabriellapizzuto/gabriellapizzuto.github.io/_pages/about.md

 (02/2024) Imperial and Liverpool will lead UK's flagship £12m AI for Chemistry Hub [AIChemy](https://www.ukri.org/news/100m-boost-in-ai-research-will-propel-transformative-innovations/) - led by Andy and Kim.
 Thrilled to be part of this exciting research hub.

+(02/2024) We are organising the first workshop on Accelerating Discovery in Natural Science Laboratories with AI and Robotics at IEEE ICRA 2024! [https://sites.google.com/view/icra24-accelerating-discovery](CFP) is out!

 (01/2024) Our paper [Modular, multi-robot integration of laboratories: an autonomous workflow for solid-state chemistry](https://pubs.rsc.org/en/content/articlehtml/2024/sc/d3sc06206f) has been published in Chemical Science.
 Congrats Amy!

 (10/2023) Anna Kisil and Nikola Radulov have joined my group as PhD students.
 Looking forward to their contributions in the field of intelligent robotic scientists!